Geetanjali Shree becomes first Indian author to win International Booker prize - KTVZ

 Indian author Geetanjali Shree has won the International Booker Prize — making her the first writer from the South Asian nation to claim the prestigious literary award.

 Shree’s winning novel, “Tomb of Sand,” follows an 80-year-old woman as she gains a new lease on life following the death of her husband.
-Set in the shadow of India’s 1947 partition, Shree explores themes of trauma, motherhood and feminism.
+Set in the shadow of the 1947 partition of India, Shree explores themes of trauma, motherhood and feminism.

 The International Booker Prize is separate from the Booker Prize, which is awarded to novels written in English.
 In 1997, Indian author Arundhati Roy became the first Indian to win the Booker Prize for her novel, “The God of Small Things.”